Elon Musk

 • UX Team asks “What drove this to become a requirement in the first place?”
 The clients says “Feedback from our users”.
 Then UX Team asks “How many users and what was their specific feedback?”
 The client says either “I don’t know.
 It’s just what we were told.” or “We had one or two users complain.”

-This also happens quite a lot and it often causes product teams to get sidetracked with enhancements or new requirements that should have a much lower priority than others in their backlog.
+This also happens quite a lot, and it often causes product teams to get sidetracked with enhancements or new requirements that should have a much lower priority than others in their backlog.
 It’s sort of like the “The squeaky wheel gets the grease” treatment.

 Ideally, if product teams followed Elon’s “Step 1” advice, they would attach a name to every requirement and create a culture whereby everyone felt not only empowered but expected to ask questions about the requirements they were given before they spend tons of time designing and developing them.